TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-wsbdiskspaceorsfcissue.md

 ## **Recommended Steps**

 - Ensure there is at least 30 GB free of space on system volume (usually C:) for System State Backup, [Learn more](https://docs.microsoft.com/azure/backup/backup-azure-file-folder-backup-faq#whats-the-minimum-size-requirement-for-the-cache-folder) <br>(or)
-- Move the scratch location to a drive has the good amount of free space as steps mentioned in the [article](https://docs.microsoft.com/azure/backup/backup-azure-file-folder-backup-faq#how-do-i-change-the-cache-location-for-the-mars-agent)
+- Move the scratch location to a drive has the good amount of free space as steps mentioned in this [article](https://docs.microsoft.com/azure/backup/backup-azure-file-folder-backup-faq#how-do-i-change-the-cache-location-for-the-mars-agent)